SReject/lua-scripts/src/expect/readme.md

 ### `.calls`
 The current list of calls made to the mock function

-`#instance.calls` can be used to retrieve the number of times the mock function has been called
+`#<instance>.calls` can be used to retrieve the number of times the mock function has been called

 ```lua
 ---@class Mock.call